badrap/about.badrap.io/gov/questions.md

 ## Resources

-This section collects feedback on what support resources you have inhouse, and what should be provided by us.
+This section collects feedback on what support resources you have in-house, and what should be provided by us.

-* We have messageing experts who are used to communicate to crowds
+* We have messaging experts who are used to communicate to crowds
-* We have an following which we can use to promote our work
+* We have a following which we can use to promote our work

 We can raise awareness through different media: